Supply Chain Management

 CKPower has implemented supplier risk assessment to identify potential impact on its business in accordance with the criteria it has defined, which cover three key social related areas, namely governance, social, and the environment and include such topics as business ethics, labor treatment and human rights, occupational health and safety, workplace environment management, and social responsibility.

 To manage risks related to payments from its customers, CKPower offers a credit term of no more than 30 days for its suppliers as it has deemed that credit risk will rise significantly if the payment is made after 30 days as specified in contract terms.
 In 2021, the average actual credit term was 20 days, which was consistent with the Company’s policy.

 CKPower seeks to strengthen its relationships with suppliers through a diverse range of training programs, seminars, and activities through which it can communicate its business approaches, policies, and practices to its suppliers for their acknowledgment, such as Safety Week 2020.

-Nam Ngum 2 Power Company Limited has conducted a training program under the topic “Workplace Safety Training for Nam Ngum 2 Dam Suppliers” for 23 suppliers, most of whom are non-critical suppliers, in order to educate them on power plant work safety, rules, and regulations, instill safety awareness, and provide information on environmental measurement as well as ensure that the suppliers are aware of the Company’s business guidelines, policies, and practices.
+Nam Ngum 2 Power Company Limited conducted a training program on the topic “Operational Safety Training for Nam Ngum 2 Dam Suppliers” for 23 non-critical suppliers, in order to educate them on power plant work safety, rules, and regulations, instill safety awareness, and provide information on environmental measurement as well as ensure that the suppliers were aware of the Company’s business guidelines, policies, and practices.
 As a result, 100% of the participating suppliers were equipped with knowledge on power plant work safety, and the rate of accidents in the power plant was effectively reduced.
 In 2021, zero case of loss-time injury was reported among the power plant’s employees and its suppliers.